elastic/connectors/docs/reference/google_drive.md

 For additional operations, see [Usage](https://www.elastic.co/guide/en/enterprise-search/master/connectors-usage.html).

-## Configuring the Google Drive Connector:
+## Connector authentication

-You need to configure the Google Drive connector before syncing any data.
-For this you need to create a [service account](https://cloud.google.com/iam/docs/service-account-overview) with appropriate access to Google Drive API.
+Before syncing any data from Google Drive, you need to create a [service account](https://cloud.google.com/iam/docs/service-account-overview) with appropriate access to Google Drive API.

 To get started, log into [Google Cloud Platform](cloud.google.com) and go to the `Console`.